What To Do In South America Summer 2020

 1. Uyuni Salt Flats

-Perhaps the most famous place in Bolivia, the Uyani salt flats is the largest and highest salt flat in the world.
-The salt flats make up more than 4,050 square miles (10,570 square km) of surreal landscape.
-A camera is the number one necessity in order to capture the sheer desolateness and striking beauty of the salt flats.
-The salt flats stretch into the horizon creating a distorted effect, delivering amazing reflection and perspective shots.
+Perhaps the most famous place in Bolivia, the Uyuni salt flats are the largest and highest salt flat in the world.
+The salt flats make up more than 4,050 square miles (10,489 square km) of the surreal landscape.
+A camera is the number one necessity to capture the sheer desolateness and striking beauty of the salt flats.
+The salt flats stretch into the horizon creating a distorted effect and delivering amazing reflection and perspective shots.

 During the rainy season (December to March/April), the salt flats turn into the world’s largest mirror, thus creating dreamlike reflections.
 The sunset is especially amazing during this time, as the spectacular colors reflect off the flat.
 During the dry season (May to November), the ground hardens creating a stark white landscape.
 This is the time for perspective shots, and in addition, more areas of the salt flats are accessible during the dry season than the rainy season.
 Check out Gulliver’s Bolivia tours to discover the Uyuni salt flats and more.